-The VVTi 2jzgte engine also came in the Aristo (1998-2002), as I’ve done a conversion using this engine I can provide some information on the differences.
+The VVTi 2jzgte engine also came in the 1998-2005 Aristo V300 (JZS161), as I’ve done a conversion using this engine I can provide some information on the differences.

-If you are swapping this engine into a supra you will need to do the following:
+As a general overview – If you are swapping this engine into a supra you will need to do the following:

 - Aristo power steering pump has a solenoid valve which the supra doesn’t, mainly this effects the power steering lines as the bolt configuration is different, you will need a supra one

 - The water pump is the same on the VVTi and is not hydro – it will not need to be changed

 - The Aristo has a front mounted sump, you will need to change to a supra mid mounted sump layout.

 - Engine loom will need to be modified or swapped for a supra unit

 - Engine Mounts and brackets will need to be swapped

 - Brake booster bung (Goes to top of intake manifold)